Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-The first statement is correct.
-The Rajya Sabha has no power either to reject or to amend a Money Bill.
+Statement 1 is correct: The Rajya Sabha has no power either to reject or to amend a Money Bill.
 This is a provision under Article 110 of the Indian Constitution.

-The second statement is also correct.
+Statement 2 is correct.
 The Rajya Sabha cannot vote on the Demands for Grants.
 This is the exclusive privilege of the Lok Sabha.

 QUESTION 98